 Digital inclusion is about ensuring that people have the skills and access to benefit from digital technologies to make their lives easier.
 We see digital inclusion as a foundation of a smart, well-connected and inclusive city.

 Voice assistants are everywhere nowadays and we want to understand how voice assistants could help deliver public services.
 We're currently exploring how people with care needs respond to voice assistants alongside their traditional services.

 Computer reuse scheme

 Bristol City Council recycles its laptops and PCs to provide low cost PCs for disadvantaged groups in a reuse scheme.
-We are currently refreshing this scheme but watch out for announcements in 2020 to find out if you could get a low cost computer.
+We are currently refreshing this scheme so watch out for announcements in 2021 to find out if you could get a low cost computer.